quii/learn-go-with-tests/roman-numerals.md

 This feels much better.
 We've declared some rules around the numerals as data rather than hidden in an algorithm and we can see how we just work through the arabic number, trying to add symbols to our result if they fit.

-Does this abstraction work?
+Does this abstraction work for bigger numbers?
 Extend the test suite so it works for the Roman number for 50 which is `L`.

 Here are some test cases, try and make them pass.